As the icy cover melts away, the Jefferson River, which is fed by springs, wakes up from its slumber.

 The Jefferson drains a huge region of Southwest Montana, so the early season water conditions change quickly with upstream moisture and snow melt.
 Cold water temperatures and fluctuating river flows keep the Montana fish unsettled, making for inconsistent trout fishing throughout the spring.

-April Skwala hatches are sporadic but will provide a few days, each year, of solid early-season dry fly action for anglers floating the Jefferson River
+April skwala hatches are sporadic but will provide a few days, each year, of solid early-season dry fly action for anglers floating the Jefferson River

 Standard early season approaches centering on dead drifted nymph rigs and swung streamers prevail on the Jefferson.
 But as the spring’s first 70-degree days arrive, the focus also shifts to drifting midge clusters, emergers, and dry/dropper rigs on current seams next to structure.